 Hello for 1066 – A Medieval Mosaic

-Yesterday we finished the collection of the numbers for the Ariconium Quest and today we went to find the cache but first, we found another cache also names Ariconium.
+Yesterday we finished the collection of the numbers for the Ariconium Quest and today we went to find the cache but first, we found another cache also named Ariconium.
 It was a traditional cache and was an easy find but I managed to get stung by a nettle which means my hand is going to hurt all day.
-Those nettles are fo feisty at this time of the year.
+Those nettles are so feisty at this time of the year even though they are only about four inches tall.
 The geocache was in a tin.
 Tins do not make good cache containers as they do not keep out the water, they go rusty and make the contents of the cache rusty.
 All of which happened here.
 The log was very damp and barely signable.
 We took a travel bug from the box as it was not safe there.
 The travel bug is named Manny de Mammoet after the mammoth in Ice Age.
 It was started in Iceland four years ago and has travelled 10058km but it has not been to many places in England.

 All Saints church in Longhope is a Grade II listed building and has five lovely stained glass windows in the chancel.
 The wonderful purple altar cloth was embroidered with silver quilted embroidery.
 There were many wall monuments to the Probyn family and an amazing angel lectern dated 1897.
 Outside the church were six tea-caddy tombs which are quite unusual.
 The funny thing was that we both felt like we had been here before.

-All Saints church in May Hill is a tiny church in a hamlet but it was closed.
+All Saint’s church in May Hill is a tiny church in a hamlet which was closed.
 We quickly found the geocache which did not really seem to follow the rules of church micros.
 Not only was it on church grounds which is OK with the vicar’s permission but it was actually on the church building too which seemed very wrong.

 St Andrews in Churcham was a very plain church with only one stained glass window, the East one but we found the cache easily although the logbook was damp.

-St Michael and All Angels in Bulley is a small church with an apse and three lovely Millenium windows.
+St Michael and All Angels in Bulley is a small Norman church with an apse and three lovely Millenium windows.
 These are the only stained glass in the church and one is particularly beautiful depicting the Garden of Eden and the six days of Creation.
-St Michael’s building is Norman.
 A Perpendicular Gothic window on the south side of the nave is a 15th-century addition.
 In 1886 the building was restored under the direction of the architect Sidney Gambier-Parry.
 The church is a Grade I listed building.
-The cache was easily found even though the GPS was showing 17 metres out however the hint was good.
+The cache was easily found with a good hint even though the GPS was showing 17 metres out.

 “Lord Bledisloe, the Right Honourable Sir Charles Bathurst, was the fourth Governor-General of New Zealand from 1930 to 1935 and it was in 1935 that he was created Viscount Bledisloe of Lydney.
 The Earls Bathurst have lived at their family seat at Cirencester Park, Cirencester, Gloucestershire since 1690, the park is well known to the polo-playing fraternity as Ruins Polo Ground, a place where Prince Charles, the Prince of Wales has played on many occasions.
 Viscount Bledisloe donated the Bledisloe Rugby Cup for the New Zealand – Australia rugby and also ‘Bledisloe Best Kept Village Competition’ in Gloucestershire award”.